JDPS/pricesentinel/docs/ARCHITECTURE.md

 ### Adding a New Data Source

-To add a new data source (e.g., solar forecasts):
+To add a new data source (e.g. solar forecasts):

 1. Create abstract interface in `core/abstractions.py`
-2. Update country configs to include new source
+2. Update country configs to include the new source
 3. Implement country-specific fetchers
-4. Update pipeline to call new fetchers
+4. Update the pipeline to call new fetchers

 ## Testing Strategy